nrahmansensity/ansible_mediawiki/README.md

 # [MediaWiki](#mediawiki)

 The goal of the challenge is to setup a MediaWiki on a linux (Ubuntu 20.04) server using functional ansible playbook.
 MediaWiki as web application requires a frontend and backend service and a database.
 Here apache web server serves as frontend, where the php serves the backend operation which also communicate with a mysql database [1].
-Below figure provides an illustration.